digikar99/polymorphic-functions/README.md

 >This library is still experimental.
 Interface can change in backward-incompatible ways.
 >Please wait until a proper release to use in production code.
 (Or track commits and use git submodules and/or qlot!)
+>
+>If you would like at least a few grams (or ounce :p) of stability, stick to the following symbols:
+> - define-polymorphic-function
+> - undefine-polymorphic-function
+> - defpolymorph
+> - defpolymorph-compiler-macro
+> - undefpolymorph
+> - find-polymorph

-The library provides both [Ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism) and AOT (IIUC) [Parametric Polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) to dispatch and/or optimize on the basis of types rather than classes.
+The library provides both [Ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism) and ~~AOT (IIUC) [Parametric Polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism)~~ [Subtype Polymorphism](https://en.wikipedia.org/wiki/Subtyping) to dispatch and/or optimize on the basis of types rather than classes.
 See [this](https://www.reddit.com/r/lisp/comments/nho7gr/polymorphicfunctions_possibly_aot_dispatch_on/gyyovkh?utm_source=share&utm_medium=web2x&context=3) and nearby comments for an attempt at explaining this.

 ## Usage

 - Users are expected to define a `polymorphic-function` (analogous to `cl:generic-function`) with one or more `polymorph` (similar to `cl:method`).
 These may be dispatched at runtime or at compile time if optimization policy is `(and (= speed 3) (/= debug 3))` abbreviated as `optim-speed`.
 - Adhoc Polymorphism is supported in the sense that different polymorphs can have different implementations.
-- Parametric Polymorphism is supported in the sense that once a polymorph is defined, then when a call to it is being compiled, then the type declarations inside the lambda-body of the polymorph are enhanced using the more specific type declarations in the environment.
+- Subtype Polymorphism is supported in the sense that once a polymorph is defined, then when a call to it is being compiled, then the type declarations inside the lambda-body of the polymorph are enhanced using the more specific type declarations in the environment.
 Thus, a polymorph that was defined for `vector` when compiled with arguments declared to be `simple-string`, then the body is made aware at *compiler/macroexpansion time* that the arguments are actually `simple-string` rather than just `vector`.
 Code further in the succeeding compiler/macroexpansion phases can then make use of this information.
 For code in the inner scopes of the polymorph, a `type-like` declaration is provided with example usage in [src/misc-tests.lisp](src/misc-tests.lisp).
 - Individual polymorphs may also additionally have compiler macros.
 However, the policy under which these may be invoked is undefined.
 In essence, user code must not rely on compiler macros for *correctness*.

 ### Examples